How Pharmaceutical Manufacturing Is Witnessing A Breakthrough - Thanks To IoT

 • Monitoring devices for the heart

-Here is a trend you must know about: The market value for IoT-enabled healthcare devices is expected to reach $176 billion by 2026.
+Here is a trend you must know about The market value for IoT-enabled healthcare devices is expected to reach $176 billion by 2026.

 5. Clinical trials with IoT-enabled devices

 Pharma companies use industrial monitoring devices powered by the Internet of Things for clinical trials.
-IoT devices provide real-time data concerning the experiment and are much quicker and accurate than traditional clinical trials.
+IoT devices provide real-time data concerning the experiment and are much quicker and more accurate than traditional clinical trials.

-Faster trial results help in averting medical emergencies and improves the quality of the test.
+Faster trial results help in averting medical emergencies and improve the quality of the test.
 IoT-enabled devices ensure patient safety as pharmaceutical manufacturing companies collect patients' data with wearables, sensors, and other IoT devices.

 6. Quality control in pharma production